Parenting and Family Hubs

 - Family lives - Find advice on all aspects of family life from bonding with your new baby, dealing with tantrums, positive discipline and bullying.

-If a child or young person (anyone aged under 16 or 18 years old if they are disabled), is being cared for by someone other than a parent or close relative for more than 28 days they are being privately fostered.
-Doncaster Childen’s Trust need to know about these arrangements.
+If a child or young person (anyone aged under 16 or 18 years old if they are disabled), is being cared for by someone other than a parent or close relative for more than 28 days they are being privately fostered, the fostering and adoption team need to know about these arrangements.

-If you have been providing private foster care, or your child has been living with a private foster carer, and you were not aware, you needed to tell the Children’s Trust.
-Don't worry just contact Children's Trust to make them aware of the situation.
+If you have been providing private foster care, or your child has been living with a private foster carer, and you were not aware, you needed to tell the fostering and adoption team.
+Don't worry just contact the team to make them aware of the situation.

 Dads and Partners

 Just because your partner is the one carrying the baby, that doesn't mean the pregnancy has no impact on you.
 A new baby means new responsibilities and sometimes you too may need a spot of information, advice and support.
 Here are some websites that provide hints and tips, and recognise the huge contribution that you will play in your little ones life.

 - Advice for dad’s to be